yuenmichelle1/sidetiq/README.md

 Sidetiq provides a simple API for defining recurring workers for Sidekiq.

 - Flexible DSL based on [ice_cube](http://seejohnrun.github.com/ice_cube/)

 - High-resolution timer using `clock_gettime(3)` (or `mach_absolute_time()` on
   Apple Mac OS X), allowing for accurate sub-second clock ticks.

+- Sidetiq uses a locking mechanism (based on `setnx` and `pexpire`) internally so Sidetiq clocks can run in each Sidekiq process without interfering with each other.

 ## DEPENDENCIES